Cwexus/xyops/docs/triggers.md

 Notes:

-- At a high level, xyOps invokes the plugin once per minute with context, and launches jobs if the plugin indicates so.
+- At a high level, xyOps invokes the plugin once per scheduled run with context, and launches jobs if the plugin indicates so.
 Plugins can also request a per-launch delay and may provide input data/files for the job.
 See [Plugins](plugins.md) for details.
+- For use cases like watching for new files, set a schedule trigger to run every minute, so the Plugin is checked as often as possible.

 Example: